landlockedsurfer/sbt-less-test/README.md

 ```
 // /* add multiline comment to make things work, i.e. remove double slash at the start of this line */
-// The problem seems to occur whenever the file starts with a variable declartion
+// The problem seems to occur whenever the file starts with a variable declaration
+@white: #fff;
 ```

 ```
 /* add multiline comment to make things work, i.e. remove double slash at the start of this line */
-// The problem seems to occur whenever the file starts with a variable declartion
+// The problem seems to occur whenever the file starts with a variable declaration
+@white: #fff;
 ```